soundpress/RulesOfNYC/docs/c43/index.rst

    (1) An action listed in 62 RCNY § 5-05(c), which is also classified as Type I pursuant to 6 NYCRR Part 617.4, shall remain Type I and subject to environmental review.

-   (2) An action listed in 62 RCNY § 5-05(c)(2) – (5), or (8) of these rules involving ground disturbance shall remain subject to environmental review, unless it is determined that any potentially significant hazardous materials impacts will be avoided.
+   (2) An action listed in 62 RCNY § 5-05(c)(2) - (5), or (8) involving ground disturbance shall remain subject to environmental review, unless it is determined that any potentially significant hazardous materials impacts will be avoided.

-   (3) An action listed in 62 RCNY § 5-05(c)(2), (3), (5), or (8) of these rules involving excavation of an area that was not previously excavated shall remain subject to environmental review, unless it is determined that the project site is not archaeologically sensitive.
+   (3) An action listed in 62 RCNY § 5-05(c)(2), (3), (5), or (8) involving excavation of an area that was not previously excavated shall remain subject to environmental review, unless it is determined that the project site is not archaeologically sensitive.

-   (4) An action listed in 62 RCNY § 5-05(c)(4) of these rules shall remain subject to environmental review, unless it is determined that any potentially significant noise impacts will be avoided.
+   (4) An action listed in 62 RCNY § 5-05(c)(4) shall remain subject to environmental review, unless it is determined that any potentially significant noise impacts will be avoided.

-   (5) An action listed in 62 RCNY § 5-05(c)(2), (3), (5), or (8) of these rules involving the removal or alteration of significant natural resources shall remain subject to environmental review.
+   (5) An action listed in 62 RCNY § 5-05(c)(2), (3), (5), or (8) involving the removal or alteration of significant natural resources shall remain subject to environmental review.

-   (6) An action listed in 62 RCNY § 5-05(c)(2), (4), (5), (6), (8), or (11) – (13) of these rules shall remain subject to environmental review if the project site is:
+   (6) An action listed in 62 RCNY § 5-05(c)(2), (4), (5), (6), (8), or (11) - (13) shall remain subject to environmental review if the project site is:

       (i) wholly or partially within any historic building, structure, facility, site or district that is calendared for consideration or eligible for designation as a New York City Landmark, Interior Landmark or Scenic Landmark;